 Get Rock Hard Abs with This 4-Minute Japanese Trick

-While it's only 4 minutes of exercise, it is really high intensity.
+While it's only a 4-minute workout, it’s really intense.
 If you're not accustomed to exercising regularly, start slowly to avoid injuring yourself.

 You don’t need to go to a gym or use complicated equipment for a good ab workout.
 In fact, as strange as it may sound, you only need four minutes and an obstacle-free area to work in.

-The Tabata protocol: brief, yet intense physical training
+The Tabata workout: Brief, yet intense physical training

 - He designed a very specific exercise routine which he calls the Tabata protocol.
 It’s been used successfully in gyms.
 Olympic athletes have even used it and achieved good results.